microservicios-ing-soft-v/.github/README.md

     - `users-api`
     - `todos-api`
     - `log-message-processor`

-Each microservice repository includes its own CI/CD pipeline for building and pushing Docker images.
+  - Each repository contains its **own GitHub Actions CI/CD pipeline**, which is responsible for:
+    - Building Docker images using **multi-stage Dockerfiles optimized with Alpine**.
+    - Pushing images to **Azure Container Registry (ACR)**.
+    - Deploying the service via **Docker Compose** on the Azure Virtual Machine.

 ---

-### Infrastructure Deployment (Terraform)

-- Terraform provisions:
-  - **Azure Virtual Machine** to host Docker and Docker Compose.
-  - **Azure Storage Account** with a Blob Container to store the Terraform `tfstate`.
-  - **External Configuration Store**: The pipeline saves the Virtual Machine's IP in Azure Key Vault for use by code pipelines during deployments.

-- Authentication is handled through an **App Registration** and **Service Principal** with permission to push to ACR.
-- The infrastructure pipeline is triggered by changes to the `main` branch of the infrastructure repository.
+## Azure Authentication and Permissions

+A **Service Principal** was created using an **App Registration** in Azure Active Directory.
+This identity is used by GitHub Actions pipelines to authenticate securely with Azure.

+- The Service Principal is granted:
+  - Contributor role on the Azure subscription/resource group (for infrastructure provisioning).
+  - **ACR Push** role on the Azure Container Registry (to upload Docker images).

+Secrets related to this Service Principal (client ID, tenant ID, secret) are securely stored as GitHub Actions secrets and injected at runtime into pipelines.

 ---

+## Infrastructure Deployment (Terraform)

+The infrastructure repository provisions the following using **Terraform**:

+- **Azure Virtual Machine (VM)**:
+  - Hosts Docker and Docker Compose.
+  - Acts as the runtime environment for all microservices.

+- **Azure Container Registry (ACR)**:
+  - Stores Docker images pushed by CI pipelines.

+- **Azure Key Vault**:
+  - Acts as an **external configuration store**.
+  - Stores the **public IP address of the VM**, which is dynamically retrieved by microservices pipelines during deployment.

+- **Azure Storage Account with Blob Container**:
+  - Used to store the **Terraform state file (`tfstate`)**, ensuring consistent state tracking across infrastructure changes.

+- **Network Security Group (NSG) Rules**:
+  - Configured to allow:
+    - HTTP/HTTPS traffic to the **frontend**.
+    - Access to the **Zipkin** interface (port 9411).
+  - Blocks unnecessary ports to secure the VM.

+- The infrastructure pipeline is triggered by pushes to the `main` branch of the infrastructure repository and executes the following steps:
+  1. Authenticate with Azure using the Service Principal.
+  2. Connect to the remote `tfstate` backend.
+  3. Apply the Terraform configuration.
+  4. Store the public IP of the provisioned VM in **Azure Key Vault**.

+---

-### CI/CD Workflow (GitHub Actions)
+## CI/CD Workflow (GitHub Actions)

-- **Infrastructure Pipeline**:
+### Infrastructure Pipeline

-  - Trigger: Push to `main`.
+- **Trigger**: Push to `main` branch.
-  - Steps:
-    - Authenticate with Azure.
+- **Steps**:
+  1. Authenticate to Azure using the Service Principal.
-    - Apply Terraform scripts.
+  2. Apply Terraform scripts using remote state backend.
-    - Store the Virtual Machine's IP in Azure Key Vault.
+  3. Save the public IP of the Azure VM into Azure Key Vault.

-- **Microservices Pipelines**:
+### Microservices Pipelines

+Each microservice has a GitHub Actions pipeline with the following workflow:

-  - Trigger: Push to `main`.
+- **Trigger**: Push to `main` branch.
-  - Steps:
-    - Build Docker image.
+- **Steps**:
+  1. Build the Docker image using a **multi-stage Dockerfile** with **Alpine-based minimal runtime**.
+  2. Authenticate with Azure using the Service Principal.
-    - Push Docker image to Azure Container Registry (ACR).
+  3. Push the Docker image to **Azure Container Registry (ACR)**.
-    - Retrieve the Virtual Machine IP from Key Vault.
+  4. Retrieve the public IP of the Azure VM from **Azure Key Vault**.
-    - Deploy microservices to the Virtual Machine via Docker Compose.
+  5. SSH into the VM and restart the corresponding container using **Docker Compose**, pulling the latest image from ACR.

 ---